experientlabs/pyspark_boilerplate/README.md

 # pyspark_boilerplate

-This is a sample pyspark boilerplate application developed following object oriented programming and various Design Principles like
+This is a sample pyspark boilerplate application developed using object oriented programming and various Design Principles like
-ABC, Factory Design and Singleton Design Patterns etc. The goal behind developing this boilerplate is to provide a real practical exposure to Pyspark and python coding as it will be in a production environment and make it as production ready as possible using my limited knowledge and experience.
+Abstract Base Class (ABC), Factory Design and Singleton Design Patterns etc.

+The goal behind developing this boilerplate is to provide a real exposure to Pyspark and python coding as a production environment.
+And make this boilerplate as production ready as possible using my limited knowledge and experience.

 This repo contains more than one way of doing same thing to demonstrate various ways of performing a similar task.
-There is no one size fits all so I have tried to demonstrate different approach.
-For example in order to fetch configs and Constants, I am using following approach here:
+For example in order to fetch configs and Constants,
+I am using following approach here:
-1. config file with extension .cfg/ini read by parsed by configparser in config_utils.py
+1. config file with extension .cfg/ini read and parsed by configparser in config_utils.py
 2. Constants.py containing dictionary --  This has been replaced by Enum
 3. Constants.py containing Enum class

-In terms of Coverage of spark topics, the repo tries to cover all of the High level topics mentioned here
+In terms of covering of spark topics, the repo tries to cover all of the High level topics mentioned here
  - Spark SQL
  - Spark Streaming
  - MLlib